epicyclic-dev/nice-data/readme.md

 ## Restrictions

-Nice documents must be encoded in valid UTF-8.
+Nice documents must be encoded in valid UTF-8 with no BOM.
 They must use `LF`-only newlines (`CR` characters are forbidden).
 Tabs and spaces cannot be mixed for indentation.
 Indentation *must* adhere to a consistent quantum throughout the whole document, including on comment lines.
 Nonprinting ASCII characters are forbidden (specifically, any character less than `0x20` (space) except for `0x09` (horizontal tab) and `0x0A` (newline)).
 Trailing whitespace, including lines consisting only of whitespace, is forbidden, although empty lines are permitted.
 Some keys and values cannot be represented (for example, map keys cannot start with the character `#`, though map values can).

 ## Philosophy